 - Flash hydro-pyrolysis: This type of pyrolysis is done in the hydrogen atmosphere.
 20 Mpa is the pressure at which it is carried out.

 - Rapid thermal process: It is a particular heat transfer process.
-It has a very short heat resistance time i.e. between 30 ms and 1.5 s.
-Procedure is done at a temperature between 400-9500 degree C. Feedstock rapid depolymerization and cracking takes place.
+It has a very short heat resistance time, i.e., between 30 ms and 1.5 s.
+The procedure is done at a temperature between 400-9500 degree C. Feedstock rapid depolymerization and cracking takes place.
 Rapid heat prevents additional reactions.
 It gives comparable viscosity as diesel also to the product.

-- Solar flash pyrolysis: flash pyrolysis can also be performed by concentrated solar radiations.
+- Solar flash pyrolysis: flash pyrolysis can also be performed by concentrated solar radiation.
 Solar towers, dish connectors, solar furnaces, etc. devices are used to concentrate solar radiation.

-- Vacuum flash pyrolysis: this type of flash pyrolysis is done in vacuum.
-Due to vacuum, secondary decomposition reaction is inhibited.
-Which leads to high liquid-yield and low gas yield.
+- Vacuum flash pyrolysis: this type of flash pyrolysis is done in a vacuum.
+Due to vacuum, secondary decomposition reaction is inhibited, which leads to high liquid yield and low gas yield.

-Due to vacuum condensable products are removed from the hot reaction.
+Due to the vacuum, condensable products are removed from the hot reaction.
 That prevents further cracking and re-condensation reactions.

 4. Catalytic Biomass Pyrolysis

-From literature it can be depechired that liquid obtained from different pyrolysis processes cannot be used directly as biofuel.
-Due to high oxygen and water content it needs upgrading.
+From the literature, it can be depictured that liquid obtained from different pyrolysis processes cannot be used directly as biofuel.
+Due to high oxygen and water content, it needs upgrading.
 Catalytic biomass pyrolysis is performed to improve the quality of bio-oil.

-This procedure involves the use of catalysts to improve the quality of bio oil.
-So it can be used as transportation oil or alter its quality to meet several demands.
+This procedure involves the use of catalysts to improve the quality of bio-oil.
 Pre upgradation techniques like condensation and re-evaporation are not needed for this oil.
+So it can be used as transportation oil or altered its quality to meet several demands.

 4.(b) Catalyst used

 Various catalysts are used in this process.
-Use of catalyst depends upon product, procedure and biomass used.
+The use of a catalyst depends upon the product, procedure, and biomass used.
 Mainly zeolites and basic materials are used as catalysts.

 It is necessary to find ways that can change biomass into useful energy sources.
-We have to think especially for liquid fuel because diesel and petroleum are at a verge of extinction.
-Thermochemical processes are one of the best alternatives.
-As they are eco-friendly and suitable for achieving desirable requirements.
+We have to think primarily about liquid fuel because diesel and petroleum are on the verge of extinction.
+Thermochemical processes are one of the best alternatives as they are eco-friendly and suitable for achieving desirable requirements.
 Pyrolysis receives major attention because it produces the best quality product.

-It can be depicted by the literature and my blog that slow pyrolysis yields good quality char.
-Fast and flash yield liquid oil to use as fuel.
-Catalytic biomass pyrolysis is an option to improve the quality of products.it can also be applied on gaseous products to improve its quantity and quality.
+It can be depicted by the literature and my blog that slow pyrolysis yields good-quality char.
+Fast and flash-yield liquid oil to use as fuel.
+Catalytic biomass pyrolysis is an option to improve the quality of products.
+It can also be applied to gaseous products to improve their quantity and quality.
 Researchers also mention that it is a good alternative for waste to energy.
 Energy from biomass can be very beneficial for developing countries like India.
 For more detailed information regarding pyrolysis processes, connect with pyrolysis consultants on our platform.